(3 Years) - Intake 180

 Advanced Strength Of Materials Laboratory

-The objective of the strength of materials lab is to demonstrate the basic principles in the area of strength and mechanics of materials and structural analysis to the students through a series of experiments as properties of the materials are very important in the process of designing the durable components/machines/structures etc. Mechanical engineers are mainly concerned with mechanical properties like strength, ductility, hardness, brittleness, toughness, creep, the fatigue strength of the materials.
+The objective of the strength of materials lab is to demonstrate the basic principles in the area of strength and mechanics of materials and structural analysis to the students through a series of experiments as properties of the materials are very important in the process of designing the durable components/machines/structures etc. Mechanical engineers are mainly concerned with mechanical properties like strength, ductility, hardness, brittleness, toughness and the fatigue strength of the materials.
 These properties play an important role for the structures and components that are intended to sustain the various type of loads under the given service conditions.
 In this laboratory, the experiments are performed to measure the properties of the materials such as impact strength, tensile strength, compressive strength, hardness etc.

 Thermal Engineering Laboratory

 The primary purpose of the laboratory ‘THERMAL ENGINEERING’ is to provide the students a right environment to understand some very important concepts and applications that can be classified as the combination of thermodynamics and heat transfer, such as IC engines, air conditioning and refrigeration systems.
 These concepts are necessary to understand how the typical thermal devices work (refrigerators, air conditioning devices, car engines or steam engines).
-The students are given exposure to various experimental methods of applications of thermal energies on various engines as well as to demonstrate their operational procedures, power generation, emissions and environmental impact, fuel economy and fuel composition effects on engine operation.
+The students are given exposure to various experimental methods of applications of thermal energies on various engines as well as to demonstrate their operational procedures, power generation, emissions and environmental impact, fuel economy and fuel composition that affects on engine operation.
 This laboratory also provides an insight into the working of the refrigerating systems through model study.
 In order that students have a fairly good understanding of the theory underlying the experiments, the entire course is designed in a way that classroom lectures precede lab work.
 Students are advised to pay close attention in class so that they can perform well in the lab.

 Engineering Metrology Laboratory